 Transportation Inspector: Job Description, Duties and Requirements

 Transportation inspectors make sure modes of transportation are working properly and meet safety regulations.
 There are different types of transportation inspectors for different types of transportation.
-For example, aviator inspectors specialize in inspecting airplanes, while a railroad inspector deals with trains and railways.
+For example, aviator inspectors specialize in inspecting airplanes, while railroad inspectors deal with trains and railways.
 There are also public transportation inspectors who deal with city buses, school buses, and even tour buses.
 They also handle subways and streetcars.

-An aviation inspector not only examines the airplane, but also makes sure all communication devices in the air traffic control center and on the planes are in working order; he or she is responsible for ensuring that everyone has a clear line of communication.
+An aviation inspector not only examines airplanes, but also makes sure all communication devices in air traffic control centers and on planes are in working order; he or she is responsible for ensuring that everyone has a clear line of communication.
 Public transportation inspectors make sure buses are working properly and that the brakes work; they also must deal with accidents.

 Inspectors of all types must be able-bodied and have a strong understanding of mechanics.
 They must work well under pressure and be prepared to deal with high-stress and even dangerous situations.

 Related to Transportation Inspector: Job Description, Duties and Requirements

 Individuals working as transportation security inspectors (TSIs) may be expected to help secure various American transportation...